 Do internships and upskilling initiatives work?

-As you think about integrating internships and upskilling initiatives into your talent acquisition and employee retention strategies, take a look at Medicus and how they leveraged upskilling initiatives to increase retention.
-Offering upskilling options needs to start with first identifying the recurring themes in employee feedback and surveys, gathering that data, and then determining when and how to offer these upskilling options that may apply to employees’ operational and talent development goals.
+As you think about integrating internships and upskilling initiatives into your talent acquisition and employee retention strategies, look at Medicus and how they leveraged upskilling initiatives to increase retention.
+Offering upskilling options needs to first identify the recurring themes in employee feedback and surveys, gather that data, and then determine when and how to offer these upskilling options that may apply to employees’ operational and talent development goals.
 At Medicus, a $200 million company with only 215 employees, “turnover is detrimental to our operations,” said Erin Posnick, Team lead of corporate training and development at Medicus Healthcare Solutions.
 When an uptick in resignations was noticed in a job category, the L&D team gathered employee feedback on why employees were leaving, then, they acted.
 Posnick’s team collaborated with operators to identify barriers and opportunities to enhance the upskilling experience at key moments in the employee lifecycle.
 The result was a layered, four-week program that, when designed and implemented, improved retention by 50%.

 The best skills strategies allow all employees to advance their careers by identifying and participating in learning paths aligned with personal goals and business objectives.
 For these programs to help your workforce thrive, it’s critical to choose a program that has a “learner-centered” approach.
 This means treating students as whole people whose complex motivations, backgrounds, and strengths should be acknowledged as part of the learning process.
 At Pathstream and Symba, we incorporate compelling content, internships, mentoring programs, and project work to enable your workforce to acquire the skills and knowledge to grow.